kcchik/bittorrent-client/README.md

 ### Notes
 Use events instead of checking every 0.1s.
 This prevents Koji from requesting the same piece twice during the metadata stage.

+#### Events
+Peers will have a `piece_available` event
+After getting bitfields and haves, peers will wait for the event to be set The manager will determine which pieces need to be requested The manager will set the event and the `piece_index` to request a piece

 #### Metadata
 1. Connect
 2. Send handshake